 Less Than Significant Impact.
-The project site is currently zoned R-1 and the existing land use designation is Public/Quasi-Public.
+The project site is currently zoned RD-5 and the existing land use designation is Low Density Residential.
+Under the RD-5 zone, public educational facilities for grades K-12 are a permitted primary use.
 Implementation of the proposed project would not change the zoning or land use designations of the site.
 The proposed project would not change the uses on site, and impacts would be less than significant.